DiogoZdev/api-budget-control/README.md

 # API Budget Control

 > Project made with NodeJS, Express, PrismaORM and MySQL.
-This API will control the data flow of a monthly budget control.
+This API will control the data flow of a monthly budget.

 ## Adjustments

 The project is under development and it will be improved in future taks:

-- [x] Basic READ, WRITE data
+- [x] Basic CRUD operations
 - [x] PrismaORM Connection
-- [ ] UPDATE, DELETE operations
-- [ ] More detailed filters
+- [ ] More detailed filters?

 ## 💻 Requirements